 We offer a ready to use HTML-code you can add to any website.
-With this code, your customers will have 3 ways to start the conversation on WhatsApp and Apple Business Chat.
+With this code, your customers will have 3 ways to start the conversation on WhatsApp and Apple Messages for Business.

 - Visiting your website on desktop or tablet, the chat pop-up will show a QR-code.
 By scanning this code with their mobile phone, customers will automatically open a chat with your customer care agent.

-- When visiting your website on desktop or tablet, the customer can also choose to (instead of scanning the QR code) use WhatsApp Web or Apple Business Chat instead.
+- When visiting your website on desktop or tablet, the customer can also choose to (instead of scanning the QR code) use WhatsApp Web or Apple Messages for Business instead.
 This way, they can start the conversation on their desktop or tablet.

 - When the customer visits your website on his mobile device, clicking the chat option will automatically open the messaging channel.
 Starting a conversation will be as easy as chatting with their friends!